ankifor/certified-kubernetes-administrator-course/my-docs/00-ToDo.md

 # ToDos

 - Installation via kubeadm --> try with kodecloud
+- why is etcd a pod????
+- try restore
 - Try upgrading the cluster
 - try `tr` command
+- get familiar with search on kubernetes website
+  - installation of kubeadm and cluster

+- O'Reilly book Network Security with OpenSSL

 * EncryptionConfiguration
 * Self-healing applications